 <!– End Google Tag Manager –>

-make sure that you or your developer pastes the code directly after the opening body tags so will look like this:
+make sure that you or your developer pastes the code directly after the opening body tags so that it looks like this:

 <!– Google Tag Manager –>